 Partner, Desmond, Nolan, Livaich, & Cunningham

 Mr. Manning is a partner practicing in eminent domain, inverse condemnation, real estate, and civil trial and litigation at Desmond, Nolan, Livaich, & Cunningham.
-DNLC is one of U.S. News & World Reports 2011-2018 Best Law Firms in eminent domain.
-Mr. Manning has been named a Rising Star in Eminent Domain by Super Lawyers (2013-2018) and has been included in Who’s Who In America since 2012 (a national publication established in 1899).
+DNLC is one of U.S. News & World Reports 2011-2018 best law firms in eminent domain.
+Mr. Manning has been named a rising star in eminent domain by Super Lawyers (2013-2018) and included in Who’s Who In America since 2012 (a national publication established in 1899).
 He is a member of the Condemnation Attorney’s Group.
 Mr. Manning has a client review rating of “preeminent” on Martindale Hubbell.
 He primarily represents property and business owners in eminent domain cases.
 Mr. Manning has represented clients in direct condemnation cases requiring total and partial takes in public projects involving gas pipelines, flood control, water conveyance, transportation, sewer projects, energy transmission, and other public works projects.
-He has successfully represented clients in fighting the government’s right to take the property, and works on a daily basis to ensure DNLC’s clients achieve their constitutional right to just compensation.
+He has successfully represented clients in fighting the government’s right to take the property, and he works on a daily basis to ensure DNLC’s clients achieve their constitutional right to just compensation.
 Mr. Manning has handled numerous Court of Appeal cases involving condemnation.
 In addition to condemnation, Mr. Manning represents individuals and businesses in general real estate matters, including land use and development, easements, purchase and sale agreements, leases, and environmental issues.